 Phew!
 You’ve come a long way toward understanding your finances and building a budget that works, but we’re not quite done yet.

-Did you said, “Wait!
+Did you say, “Wait!
 Let me check my budget first”?
-No?

 The hardest part about budgeting and planning ahead is having the discipline to stick to the plan.